 For these reasons, it is paramount that you secure your pup while keeping them safe.
 The tether should allow your dog to move but not enough to touch the sides of the ute.

-Hot Surfaces.
+Hot surfaces.
 The back of utes and trucks can be scorching in the summer sun.
 While it may be easy to overlook, your dog is susceptible to burnt paws and heatstroke.
 Always check the temperature of surfaces.
 Ideally, provide a non-metallic spot for your dog to stand on (you could use a blanket to cover hot metal, for example).
 And, where possible, transport them inside the cooler cabin.

 Injury risk.
 Dogs that aren’t adequately secured are a risk to themselves and others in the event of a crash.
 A sudden stop could launch them straight into the windshield or other passengers.
 Using a dog carrier, seat belt, or harness helps protect them and their human occupants from serious injuries.